gustafnk/microservice-websites/index.md

 ## [Why Microservices?](#why-microservices)

-A good place to start to learn about microservices is Martin Fowler and James Lewis’ [article](http://martinfowler.com/articles/microservices.html).
+A good place to start to learn about microservices is Martin Fowler and James Lewis' [article](http://martinfowler.com/articles/microservices.html).
 For me, the key benefits are:

-- Less organisational/architectural friction by following [Conway’s Law](https://en.wikipedia.org/wiki/Conway%27s_law)
+- Less organisational/architectural friction by following [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law)
 - Separate deploys for separate services
 - Allows for a heterogenous system, which in turn leads to long-term evolvability